Communication Studies 35 - Interpersonal Communication » Spring 2019 » Midterm Chapters 1-4

 Research shows that when online, communicators express themselves

-A. less honestly and with more self-monitoring.
+A. more honestly and bluntly, with less caution and self-monitoring.

 B. less honestly and more caution